Mission

 Use of Wild Felines as Ambassador Animals Position Statement

-Facilities that use small wild felines as ambassador animals should adopt a detailed animal welfare plan designed to support the well-being of these animals throughout their entire lives.
+Facilities that use small wild felines as ambassador animals must adopt a detailed animal welfare plan designed to support the well-being of these animals throughout their entire lives.
 This plan should specify the age at which animals start participating in public outings, and outline their nutritional requirements, veterinary care, and appropriate training and desensitization practices.
 It must also set clear guidelines on the type and duration of public exposure, and be flexible enough to accommodate the evolving needs of the animals as they age, including a retirement strategy.
 Recognizing the significance of ambassador animal programs, we emphasize their role in educational outreach and in motivating community actions that enhance animal welfare and further conservation goals.

 Justice, Equity, Diversity, and Inclusion Statement